 - Mean time between failures (MTBF): How long the environment operates between a system failure.

-- Mean down time: How long the system is down before it is recovered or replaced in the topology.
+- Mean downtime: How long the system is down (minutes of downtime) before it is recovered or replaced in the topology.

 - Recovery time objective (RTO): The total time it takes to complete a repair and bring a system back online.